 Sweet Peppers: An Essential Ingredient

 Sweet peppers are a staple in kitchens around the world, valued not only for their vibrant colors but also for their ability to elevate the flavor profile of countless dishes.
+In many cultures, including my own Haitian heritage, sweet peppers play a crucial role in traditional cooking.

+For instance, they are a key ingredient in the preparation of "epis" or green seasoning—a flavorful blend that forms the foundation of many Haitian dishes.
 This practice, rooted in West African culinary traditions, is similar to the preparation of Ata Gige and Ata Lilo in Nigeria and Senegal, which serve as essential bases for dishes like Jollof rice.
-Properly prepping sweet peppers not only enhances their flavor but also saves time in the kitchen, ensuring that your dishes are rich, aromatic, and delicious.

-In this post, you'll learn how to select, clean, and prep sweet peppers efficiently, allowing you to make the most of this versatile ingredient in your cooking.
 Whether you're making a quick stir-fry, a hearty stew, or a vibrant salad, mastering these techniques will add depth and convenience to your culinary repertoire.

 More Cooking Tips